PIETRO-ing/credit_card_fraud_detection/README.md

-# Fraud Detection
+# Fraud Detection and Anomaly detection on credit card transactions

 ![](/Images/fraud-credit-card.jpg)

 ## Important Note

-The dataset size is exceed what you can upload in github.
+The dataset file size exceed what you can upload in github.
 In order to that is necessary to install git lfs (https://git-lfs.github.com/).
-Inside the git repository run the following steps:
+Inside the git repository run the following lines:
 - git lfs install
 - git lfs "*.csv"
 - git add .gitattributes